Learn the authentic way to fry potatoes to create pommes frites, the perfectly crispy french fries that you’d find on the streets of Belgium.

 How to serve pommes frites

-Serve up these pommes frites with a side of fish for a traditional fish and chips recipe.
-You could also serve them alongside Rib-eye Steaks on the Big Green Egg and Tender Juicy Beef Ribs for the perfect meal.
+For traditional fish and chips, serve up these pommes frites with come beer battered fried fish.
+You could also serve them alongside Rib-eye Steaks and Tender Juicy Beef Ribs for the perfect meal.

 Storage

-Leftover pommes frites can be stored in an airtight container for up to 2 days.
-Freeze for up to 6 months.
+Store leftover pommes frites in an airtight container in the refrigerator for up to 2 days.
+I don’t recommend freezing them.

 Frequently Asked Questions